 Manipulating any images, digital, scanned or otherwise a representation of my work could easily result in copyright infringement.
 If you would like an image edited a certain way please let me know.
 I am here to work with you.

 Each wedding I shoot requires a contract to be signed at the pre-wedding meeting.
 The contract isn't one sided.
 It protects the photographer(s) and the wedding couple as well.
-It is covers facet of the wedding photography outlined in detail and there is no gray area as far as the times and what you expect from me.
+It covers many facets of the wedding photography outlined in detail and there is no gray area as far as the times and what you expect from me.

 Subsequent to your wedding images being copied from the camera, copies of all photos taken will be registered with the US Copyright Dept. Unauthorized duplication is strictly prohibited.
 In this case it is easier to ask permission than to ask forgiveness. 🙂